Locations:

 Colic

 Babies cry.
 A lot.
 It’s what they do.
 But if your baby cries nonstop for more than three hours a day at least three days a week, they may have colic.
-A colicky baby is inconsolable, and there’s often nothing you can do to calm them down.
-If your baby has colic and you’re feeling overwhelmed, it’s important to reach out for help.
+There’s often nothing you can do to calm a colicky baby.
+If your baby has the condition and you’re feeling overwhelmed, it’s important to reach out for help.

-Colic means your otherwise healthy baby cries excessively for no apparent reason.
-Healthcare providers define colic as intense crying for more than three hours a day, at least three days a week, for more than three weeks.
-Often, there’s nothing you can do to relieve your crying baby.
+Colic means your otherwise healthy baby cries excessively for no clear reason.
+Often, there’s nothing you can do to settle your colicky baby.
+Healthcare providers define colic as intense crying:

 Advertisement